Vivek-Thapa/js_function/assignments/functions.md

 }
 ```
 Is there any difference in the behavior of these two variants?
 If there is what is that?
+No, it remains same after removing the else statement also because the next condition get processed automaticaly.

 5. 🎖 Write a function pow(x,n) that returns x in power n.